belzecue/BimDav_godot-rollback-netcode/README.md

 #### `HashSerializer` ####

 The hash serializer will convert state or input into primitive types so that we can hash the Dictionary for use in comparisons.
+It is also used to convert *back* from these primitive types in the "Log inspector" tool.

-The default implementation can't handle Objects in a smart way, and if you include any in your input or state, it could lead to SyncManager thinking that input/state doesn't match, when it does.
-Replace this with your own implementation to convert any objects into a primitive type.
+The default implementation can't handle `Object`s in a smart way, so if you include any in your input or state, it could lead to `SyncManager` detecting a false state or input mismatch.
+Replace this with your own implementation to convert any of your objects into primitive types.

 **Parent class and default implementation:** `res://addons/godot-rollback-netcode/HashSerializer.gd`